-DSC stands for Digital Signature Certificate, using which you can sign electronic documents.
-For the registration of a Private Limited Company, all documents needed are electronic; therefore, a DSC is required by the partners.
+DSC stands for Digital Signature Certificate.
+Its use majorly pertains to the signing of electronic documents.
+For the purposes of the registration of a Private Limited Company, either majority or all documents needed are electronic; therefore, it is imperative that all the partners have a DSC.

 2. What are the qualifications required to become a director or shareholder in a Private Limited Company?

-There is no specific qualification required to become a director or shareholder in a Private Limited Company.
-Any natural person can become a director or shareholder of the company.
+There are no specific qualifications or impediments against becoming a director or shareholder in a Private Limited Company.
+Pertinently, any natural person can become a director or shareholder of the company.

 3. Can one register a Private Limited Company on their home address?